stillwaiting/emptybars/player/README.md

-This is the "player" component of the website that allows to play segmented videos (created earlier by the editor).
+This is the "player" component of the website that allows one to play sectioned videos (created earlier by the editor).

 # Prerequisite